Xpert Environmental Services

 All mold testing samples entering my chain of custody will be tested exclusively by ProLabTM Laboratories.
 ProLab is one of the leading providers of environmental testing services in the world.
 ProLab is staffed with certified indoor air quality professionals, P.h.D. mycologists, board-certified physicians, and registered clinical laboratory technicians.
 Their clients include home inspectors, the insurance industry, industrial hygienists, environmental engineers, IAQ professionals, other laboratories, mortgage companies, state DEP offices, state and local public health departments, schools, university hospitals, attorneys and doctors.
 ProLab is an EPA recognized laboratory and participates in the AIHA Environmental Microbiology Proficiency Analytical Testing EMPAT program (EMPAT #163230).
 ProLab laboratories are licensed, accredited, certified and affiliated with a number of governmental agencies and independent associations including the United States EPA, the State of New Jersey DEP, the State of Ohio, The American Industrial Hygiene Association (NEHA), The Water Quality Association (WQA), The American Society of Home Inspectors (ASHI), The American International Health Alliance.

 Often further investigation is needed to ascertain the extent of mold contamination.
-Included are up to 5 samples (4 interior and 1 exterior), inspection and a detailed report.
+Included are up to 5 samples (4 interior and 1 exterior), testing and a detailed report.
 Get a specific protocol that your professional remediation company can use to start decontaminating the area.
-Including up to 3 hours of onsite activities such as: moisture detection, consulting, photo documentation and physical inspection.
+Including up to 3 hours of onsite activities such as: moisture detection, consulting, photo documentation and physical test.

-Further site inspection can be done if necessary at an hourly rate for inspection plus trip charge.
+Further site testing can be done if necessary at an hourly rate for home mold testing plus trip charge.
 Additional samples will be collected and analyzed.

 Sample Collection Services: